 When you do find something negative online (and chances are, you will), set aside time for an emotional response.
 Slam your fists on the table, yell into a couch cushion, or run around in the hallway.
 Get it out of your system, because you won’t want to have any kind of emotional response online.
 In fact, you might not want to do anything retaliatory in response to some kinds of attacks.

-Consider this: Within the last year or so, I’ve seen many articles like this one, which suggest that Yelp sites with only positive comments are almost always fake.
+Consider this: Within the last year or so, I’ve seen many articles like this one, which suggest that review sites with only positive comments are almost always fake.
 These “exposé” stories are designed to help consumers understand that most companies have a few warts available online, and that most companies will offend their consumers from time to time.
 It’s natural and it’s normal, and companies that don’t offend are usually lying or hiding something.

 So, if you have a page that’s stuffed with positive comments and you have just a few nasty bits poking through, maybe that makes you look a little more authentic and real.
 The comments might sting, but they might not be worth flying off the handle about.